sneumann/spectra-hash/README.md

 ## R api:

+First install the R package splashR from this repository.

-To generate a splash you need to source the R functions, and call `getSplash()` on a dataframe or matrix with two numeric columns containing m/z and intensity:
+To generate a splash you need to load the R library and call `getSplash()` on a dataframe or matrix with two numeric columns containing m/z and intensity:

 ```
     ## The caffeine example from the paper
-    source("R/splash.R")
+    library(splashR)

     ## The caffeine example from the paper
     caffeine <- cbind(mz=c(138.0641, 195.0815),